ChiongSean/IndividualWebsite/README.md

-My Website full of my passions and Skills
+My Website is all about Dragon Ball Super
 This website shows:
-- My Skills
-- My hobbies
+- Main Characters
-- What I like
+- Powerups